Treasure123-school/school-web-treasure/replit.md

 ## Replit Environment Setup

 ### Project Status (Latest Update: October 3, 2025)
-✅ **Fully Configured and Running** - The application has been successfully set up in the Replit environment.
+✅ **Successfully Imported and Running** - The application has been imported from GitHub and is fully operational in the Replit environment.

+#### Import Completion Notes
+- GitHub repository successfully imported to Replit
+- All TypeScript errors in storage.ts resolved
+- Database connected to Supabase (existing configuration)
+- Workflow configured for webview output on port 5000
+- Deployment configuration verified and active
+- Application tested and confirmed working

 ### Environment Configuration
 - **Node.js Version**: 20.x (via nodejs-20 module)